Campus Lingo

 • Sophie Kerr

 Early twentieth-century writer who loved Washington College.
 She left a large endowment to the College, to be used to enhance the creative writing program.
-Each year, one graduating senior wins the Sophie Kerr Prize, valued at $68,292 in 2022.
+Each year, one graduating senior wins the Sophie Kerr Prize, the largest literary prize for an undergraduate in the country.

 • Wilmer Park